 Prior to joining the MSU staff, Barreau spent the 2013 season as a volunteer assistant for Wisconsin’s NCAA runner-up team.
 While working for his alma mater, Barreau prepared scouting videos and assisted in practice drills for the Badgers while training a pair of All-Americans in setter Lauren Carlini and outside hitter Ellen Chapman.
 He then spent the spring of 2014 as assistant coach and recruiting coordinator at Chicago State before joining MSU.

-Prior to joining the collegiate ranks, Barreau was the head girls volleyball coach at Monona Grove High School in Monona, Wis., for three years, mentoring a total of 10 all-conference players and guiding the club from an eight-win season in 2010 to 15 victories in 2011.
+Before coming to the collegiate ranks, Barreau was the head girls volleyball coach at Monona Grove High School in Monona, Wis., for three years, mentoring a total of 10 all-conference players and guiding the club from an eight-win season in 2010 to 15 victories in 2011.
 He also spent four years at the Capital Volleyball Academy in Stoughton, Wis., serving as head coach of the Boys 14 Red and Girls 14 Red clubs while assisting the 17 Red team that placed third at the AAU national tournament in 2012.

 Barreau was also extensively involved in the Wisconsin club volleyball programs while an undergraduate, leading the UW women’s club “A” team to a 45-5 record and ninth-place national finish in 2012-13 while coaching three All-Americans.
 He also served on the staff a year earlier as the team won the 2012 NCVF national title.